Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 You need a development machine (preferably apt based distro) in the same subnet/vlan segment as your proxmox hosts for running playbooks and applying terraform configurations.

-These machines need ssh access to the root user of your proxmox clusters.
-Generate / install a key (`ssh-keygen -t ed25519`) and add it to `~/.ssh/authorized_keys` on one of the proxmox hosts (simply copy the .pub key line, proxmox automatically syncs this file accross all hosts in a cluster).
+This machine needs ssh access to the root user of your proxmox clusters.
+Generate / install a key (`ssh-keygen -t ed25519`) and add it to `~/.ssh/authorized_keys` on one of the proxmox hosts (simply copy the `id_ed25519.pub` files contentto one host, proxmox automatically syncs this file accross all hosts in a cluster).

 Next install the following packages/tools on your development machine (most of these can be comfortably installed using [brew](https://brew.sh/)):

-* `apt install avahi-utils` (with this we can discover our proxmox hosts and clusters, don't install if your network doesnt support mdns discovery and you need to use the [fallback approach](bootstrap.md#cli-fallback-approach))
+* `apt install avahi-utils` (with this we can discover our proxmox hosts and clusters, don't install if your network doesn't support mdns discovery and you need to use the [fallback approach](bootstrap.md#cli-fallback-approach))
-* python3 (+ recommended virtual env)
+* `apt install python3 python3-venv`
 * [terraform](https://developer.hashicorp.com/terraform/install#linux)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 * [helm cli](https://helm.sh/docs/intro/install/) ( `>=v3.0.0` )